pts-mattdeluco/postman/README.md

 The following environment variables are those most commonly used in the requests found in this project:

+* url: the LCP URL for the environment being configured
 * macKeyId: from your account or app, necessary for authentication
 * macKey: from your account or app, necessary for authentication
 * lpid: A loyalty program ID